2021 Men's Rugby League World Cup final: Ticketing

 As of 16 November, it was confirmed by tournament chief executive Jon Dutton, that almost 64,000 tickets had been sold for the match.
 Dutton conceded that the match will unlikely to sell-out the 74,310 capacity Old Trafford due to tournament hosts England being eliminated in the second semi-final to Samoa.
 The 2013 final attracted 74,468 fans, but the 2021 edition "will gross three times more" in revenue due to increased ticketing and hospitality prices.
-The final ended up attracting 67,502 fans in attendence.
+The final ended up attracting 67,502 fans in attendance.

 Officiating

 Ashley Klein officiated the match as head referee; it was Klein's second World Cup final, having also taken charge of the 2008 final in Brisbane.
 The touch judges were Jack Smith and Warren Turley from the Rugby Football League, Gerard Sutton was the reserve referee, and the video referee and captain's challenge duties were undertaken by Chris Kendall and Grant Atkins respectively.